helixhorned/ljremarkable/README.md

     This provides a fairly reasonable emulation of dragging a page beneath one's finger in a variety of use cases such as browsers, PDF readers and text editors.
 The initial positioning means that e.g frames in web pages will work as expected.
-The downside of using mouse wheel events is that the relation between distance traveled on the tablet screen only approximately and coincidentally corresponds to the respective distance on desktop on the the Pi.
+The downside of using mouse wheel events is that the distance traveled on the tablet screen only approximately and coincidentally corresponds to the respective distance on the Pi desktop.

-  - **TODO**
+  - When the threshold time is exceeded, *general drag mode* is activated: the swipe does not need to be vertical, but has to be fully inside the view.
+On the Pi desktop, the mouse is moved to the initially tapped point, left-clicked and held, moved to the final point, and released.
+This can be used for dragging a page in a distance-matched fashion with software that interprets the sequence accordingly, such as PDF readers.

+    This gesture can also be used to select a portion of text in e.g. a web browser.
+Take care though: `xochitl` being active means that it will interpret a left or right swipe as moving one page back or forward, respectively.
+In order to prevent it from doing so, it seems to suffice to carry out the drag slowly.
+Note that non-horizontal drags are not interpreted, so another way to avoid accidentally changing the page (and overdrawing the Pi screen view) is to move the finger in an arc.

 * Drag with a single finger from *below* the Pi screen portion to *above* it: request the client to re-send the complete screen contents.
+Useful after an accidental page change, or when artifacts have accumulated on the rM screen and one wishes to refresh the view.

 **<sup>[3]</sup>** This is exactly reverse to the notion of the server being side that is biased towards *sending* data.\